code-lab-org/nost-tools/docs/source/examples/firesat/api/scoreboard.rst

 *Unmanaged application written in JavaScript leveraging the CesiumJS platform to visualize FireSat+ test cases.*

+The **Scoreboard** application gives a geospatial view of the mission.
+This and other mission visualization appliations have been essential for ensuring that test cases are behaving as intended.
+Running the **Scoreboard** requires a CesiumJS account, access token, and the Blue Marble asset.

 Cesium Access Token and Assets
 ------------------------------